CAASM Use Case #13: Identifying and Prioritizing Vulnerabilities

 The key to managing them effectively is visibility.
 And not just any visibility—comprehensive visibility that gives you a bird’s-eye view of your entire digital ecosystem.

-Axonius pulls data from a multitude of sources to create a single pane of glass for all observed vulnerabilities.
+CAASM pulls data from a multitude of sources to create a single pane of glass for all observed vulnerabilities.

-Whether it’s a CVE (Common Vulnerabilities and Exposures) with a critical severity score or a low-risk issue that’s been festering for months, Axonius brings it all together.
+Whether it’s a CVE (Common Vulnerabilities and Exposures) with a critical severity score or a low-risk issue that’s been festering for months, CAASM brings it all together.
 It’s like having a map that marks every potential hazard in your network.

 With this unified view, you can see not only where vulnerabilities exist but also how they impact your business.